Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: HCC: Hybrid code concatenation

 \subsection{HCC-based code examples using the Steane code as $C_1$}

 The Steane code is considered as $C_1$ in this section.
 The Clifford set \{$H$, $S=C^{0}Z(\frac{\pi}{2})$, $CZ=C^{1}Z(\pi)$\} along with a non-Clifford gate such as $T=C^{0}Z(\frac{\pi}{4})$ construct a universal set.
 Clifford gates are transversal on Steane while $T$ is not.
 The non-transversal implementation of $T$ on a Steane code block consists of one $T$ and four CNOT gates as shown in Fig. \ref{fig:steaneT_HCC}.
-Thus, active qubits are $\{q_1, q_2,q_7\}$ and non-active qubits are $\{q_3, q_4, q_5, q_6\}$ and by choosing the Steane code as $C_2$, we have $S_1=\{g_3\}$ and $S_2=\{g_1, g_2, g_4, g_5\}$.
+Thus, active qubits are $\{q_1, q_2,q_7\}$ and non-active qubits are $\{q_3, q_4, q_5, q_6\}$.
+By choosing the Steane code as $C_2$, we have $S_{nt}=\{g_3\}$ and $S_t=\{g_1, g_2, g_4, g_5\}$.
 The active qubits are encoded using the Steane code and based on whether the non-active qubits are left unencoded or are encoded using Steane, a 25- or 49-qubit code is produced, respectively.

-Clifford gates are transversal in both levels of coding and are thus, fault-tolerant for the proposed concatenated codes.
-For fault-tolerant implementation of the logical $T$ gate, the gates of $S_2$ are applied transversally on Steane ($C_2$) and the $T$ gate ($g_3$) can be applied by switching $q_7$ from Steane into $RM$ and converting it back to Steane after transversal application of $T$ on $RM$.
-Fig. \ref{fig:steaneT_HCC} shows this procedure for the 49-qubit code. $CC$ is an abbreviation for \emph{Code Converter} which can be implemented based on direct fault-tolerant conversion method between Reed-Muller codes \cite{anderson2014fault10}, efficiently. $CC$ and $CC$' convert the Steane code into the RM code and vice versa, respectively.
+Clifford gates are transversal in both levels of coding hierarchy and are thus, fault-tolerant for the proposed concatenated codes.
+For fault-tolerant implementation of the logical $T$ gate, the gates of $S_t$ are applied transversally on Steane ($C_2$) and the $T$ gate ($g_3$) can be applied using MSD approach, as shown in Fig. \ref{fig:steaneT_HCC}.